ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/spatial-data.md

     .AddSpatialProjections();
 ```

-All NetToplogySuite runtime types are now bound to the corresponding GeoJSON type.
+All NetTopologySuite runtime types are now bound to the corresponding GeoJSON type.

 ```csharp
 public class Pub